mezzio/mezzio-authentication-basic/docs/book/v1/usage.md

 # Usage

-Whenever you need an authenticated user, you can place the zend-expressive-authentication `AuthenticationMiddleware` in your pipeline.
+Whenever you need an authenticated user, you can place the mezzio-authentication `AuthenticationMiddleware` in your pipeline.

 ## Globally